-Animated by the question of why we do not "know more about the struggle of Black men and women who fought Jim Crow-style laws and political policies so they could be recognized, not only as humans, but as full citizens of Canada," historian Cecil Foster posits that Canada became an officially multicultural state "because of the ... work of the railway porters... if they were men, and in-home domestics if they were women."
+Animated by the question of why we do not "know more about the struggle of Black men and women who fought Jim Crow-style laws and political policies so they could be recognized, not only as humans, but as full citizens of Canada," historian Cecil Foster posits that Canada became an officially multicultural state "because of the ... work of the railway porters... if they were men, and in-home domestics if they were women."296

-It is well known that railways - an iconic symbol of Canadian unification from coast to coast - were built on the basis of a racialized division of labour.
-That segregation - which left Black men recruited from the Maritimes, the United States and the Caribbean working gruelling hours, struggling to stay awake, always at the service of the passengers in search of "porters as good housekeepers" yet barely paid a living wage of the Federal Court of Canada, worked as a sleeping car porter in a segregated railway industry.
-The first African Nova Scotian judge and first Black woman in Canada to become a judge, the Hon.
-Corrine Sparks, attended segregated schools in Halifax.
+It is well known that railways - an iconic symbol of Canadian unification from coast to coast - were built on the basis of a racialized division of labour.297 That segregation - which left Black men recruited from the Maritimes, the United States and the Caribbean working gruelling hours, struggling to stay awake, always at the service of the passengers in search of "porters as good housekeepers"298 yet barely paid a living wage299 - was formalized by law.
+It is telling that the first Black Chief Justice, the Hon.
+Julius Isaac of the Federal Court of Canada, worked as a sleeping car porter in a segregated railway industry.300 The first African Nova Scotian judge and first Black woman in Canada to become a judge, the Hon.
+Corrine Sparks, attended segregated schools in Halifax.301

-Segregated workplaces in Canada have also been the basis of recent human rights cases, including Centre Maraicher Eugène Guignois, where Black permanent residents and citizens working in precarious jobs as "day labourers" on a farm outside of Montreal were required to use separate bathrooms and kitchens from white workers.
-In Canada.
+Segregated workplaces in Canada have also been the basis of recent human rights cases, including Centre Maraicher Eugène Guignois, where Black permanent residents and citizens working in precarious jobs as "day labourers" on a farm outside of Montreal were required to use separate bathrooms and kitchens from white workers.302 In Canada.
 In 2001.

-The specific history of anti-Black racism in Canada was stressed by the UN Working Group on People of African Descent, when it visited Canada in 2017.
-Anti-Black racism has also been acknowledged by the Supreme Court of Canada that "racial prejudice and its effects are as invasive and illusive as they are corrosive":
+The specific history of anti-Black racism in Canada was stressed by the UN Working Group on People of African Descent, when it visited Canada in 2017.303 Anti-Black racism has also been acknowledged by the Supreme Court of Canada that "racial prejudice and its effects are as invasive and illusive as they are corrosive":